OCR-tech/OCR-tech/README.md

 ## 🌟 Projects
 - **CubeOCR**: An easy-to-use OCR tool featuring a built-in text editor, transparent background, and advanced image noise filtering, suitable for side-by-side paragraphs and code editing.
-- **AdaptDL**: An advanced real-time object detection based on input voice speech command using deep learning.
+- **AdaptDL**: An advanced real-time object detection based on voice speech command using deep learning.

 Feel free to check out my repositories and contributions.
 I'm always excited to connect with fellow developers and enthusiasts.
 Let's build something amazing together!